Romanitho/Winget-AutoUpdate/README.md

 You can run the `Winget-AutoUpdate-Install.ps1` script with parameters :

 **-Silent**
-Install Winget-AutoUpdate and prerequisites silently
+Install Winget-AutoUpdate and prerequisites silently.

 **-WingetUpdatePath**
 Specify Winget-AutoUpdate installation location.
-Default: `C:\ProgramData\Winget-AutoUpdate` (Recommended to leave default)
+Default: `C:\ProgramData\Winget-AutoUpdate` (Recommended to leave default).

 **-DoNotUpdate**
 Do not run Winget-AutoUpdate after installation.
 By default, Winget-AutoUpdate is run just after installation.